Demystifying the 5 phases of project management

 Execution

 Next up is when the plan is actually put into action.
 This is often see as the bulk of the “work” seems to go on in this phase.
 Meetings, development, updates, and performance reports all take place in this phase of the project management.
 There are a variety of different tasks that must be assigned, carried out and completed during the execution phase.
+A virtual whiteboard can work as a smart tool to share ideas, and ensure collaboration throughout the project execution.

 agile meeting